The benefits of yoga

 This calming pose is one of Weiss’ favorites for constipation.
 She says it’s a gentle twist that helps expel waste, move food, and increases blood flow to your gut.

-- Lying on your back, bring your legs to your chest, and then extend the left leg out.
+- Lying on your back, bring your legs to your chest.
+Then extend your left leg out.

-- Draw your bent right leg to the left across the body, while keeping your shoulders flat on the floor.
+- Draw your bent right leg to the left across your body, while keeping your shoulders flat on the floor.

 - Hold, and then switch sides.

-This seated twist simulates digestive organs and aids in detoxification.
+This seated twist simulates your digestive organs and aids in detoxification.